L-Tek/DAPLINK/docs/cmsis-dap.md

 In this tutorial we  use CMSIS-DAP to program a MCB1700 board.
-We program a blinky example in Keil Uvisioin 5.
+We program a blinky example in Keil Uvision 5.